 It turns out that the man who was murdered was a reporter from out of town who was secretly investigating the Klan.
 When it was discovered what he was doing, he was arrested on a trumped up charge, after which the Klan broke him out of jail intending to lynch him, but in a moment of panic, Hank shot him as the reporter tried to escape.
 Later, the county prosecutor, Burt Rainey (Ronald Reagan), reveals that other such incidents have occurred, always when someone from out of town starts snooping around.

 In other words, we most emphatically do not see the Klan doing anything bad to African Americans.
 Later in the movie, at an inquest, we do see a few such African Americans in the crowd outside the courthouse, but that is the extent of their presence in the movie.
 The only people intimidated in this movie are journalists from out of town and all the white citizens of Rock Point who do not belong to the Klan.
-Apparently, when this movie was made in 1951, dramatizing the Ku Klux Klan’s mistreatment of blacks was thought to be too controversial, notwithstanding the fact that intimidating the black race was the Klan’s main reason for existing in the first place.
-Perhaps the producers were afraid that showing the Klan mistreating African Americans would have angered southerners, who would have boycotted the movie, assuming theater owners would have agreed even to show it.
-In other words, it was all right to make a movie showing that the Ku Klux Klan is evil, but not to make a movie showing that it is wrong to keep African Americans in their place.
+Evidently, when this movie was made in 1951, dramatizing the Ku Klux Klan’s mistreatment of blacks was thought to be too controversial, notwithstanding the fact that intimidating the black race was the Klan’s main reason for existing in the first place.
+Perhaps the producers were afraid that condemning the Klan for mistreating African Americans would have angered southerners, who would have boycotted the movie, assuming theater owners would have agreed even to show it.
+Apparently, it was all right to make a movie showing that the Ku Klux Klan is evil, but not to make a movie showing that it is wrong to keep black people in their place.

 Furthermore, the people who made this movie are at pains to insist that the Klan is guilty of corruption and income tax evasion.
 In other words, it would not do to portray the Klan as composed of people who are sincere in their racist beliefs, who lynch people to preserve the Aryan cause of white supremacy.
 Instead, the Klan is portrayed cynically.
 Some naïve bumpkins might actually fall for all that stuff and nonsense about white supremacy, but they have been duped by the men at the top who care only about lining their pockets.
-In other words, instead of tackling racism head on and asserting that it is evil, this movie takes the easy way out.
+And so, instead of tackling racism head on and asserting that it is evil, this movie takes the easy way out.
 It avoids any explicit mention or depiction of racism and simply faults the Klan for being a racket.
-Apparently, the fear is that if the Klan is portrayed as composed of people who sincerely believe in the cause of white supremacy, including and especially its leaders, people in the audience might start wondering if there is something to it.
+Presumably, the fear is that if the Klan is portrayed as composed of people who genuinely believe in the cause of white supremacy, including and especially its leaders, the sincerity with which they hold their racist views might lend them a certain legitimacy.

 A similar way of presenting the Klan occurred in the earlier movie Black Legion (1937).
 Actually, the movie is not about the Klan per se, but rather it is about a similarly robed and hooded organization in Michigan.
 Again, the victims of this vigilante group are all white: they are foreigners from countries like Poland and Ireland, thought to be taking jobs away from Americans of white, Anglo Saxon, Protestant heritage.
 And again, while the rank and file are true believers, their leaders are corrupt.